Laxminarayan Innovation Technological University: Rankings

 The institute was ranked no. 46 in Mint C-Fore Top Government Engineering College Rankings in 2008 and has consistently found its place among the top fifty engineering colleges in India in leading education surveys.

-The National Institutional Ranking Framework (NIRF) ranked it 136th among engineering colleges in 2021.
+The National Institutional Ranking Framework (NIRF) ranked it in the 200-250 band among engineering colleges in 2021.

 Accreditations

 The institute has been accredited with A+ grade by the National Assessment and Accreditation Council (NAAC) with a score of CGPA 3.48 out of 4.